Kadu languages

 The Kadu languages, also known as Kadugli–Krongo or Tumtum, are a small language family of the Kordofanian geographic grouping, once included in Niger–Congo.
 However, since Thilo Schadeberg (1981), Kadu is widely seen as Nilo-Saharan.
 Evidence for a Niger-Congo affiliation is rejected, and a Nilo-Saharan relationship is controversial.
 A conservative classification would treat the Kadu languages as an independent family.

 Classification

 Blench (2006) notes that Kadu languages share similarities with multiple African language phyla, including Niger-Congo and Nilo-Saharan, suggesting a complex history of linguistic convergence and contact.
 However, more recently, Blench states that Kadu is almost certainly Nilo-Saharan, with its closest relationship being with Eastern Sudanic.

-Like the Nilotic, Surmic, and Kuliak, Kadu languages have verb-initial word order.
+Like the Nilotic, Surmic, and Kuliak languages, Kadu languages have verb-initial word order.
 However, most other languages of the Nuba Mountains, Darfur, and the Sudan-Ethiopia border region have verb-final word order.